Tan-JunWei/CTF-Writeups/content/Knowledge/Abstraction.md

 >
 >**_With_ Abstraction:**
 >- **Button Title:** "Make Coffee"
->
->	This single button abstracts all the detailed steps involved in making coffee.
+>	- This single button abstracts all the detailed steps involved in making coffee.
 Users interact with a straightforward, high-level action, while the underlying system handles all the complexities of boiling water, adding coffee, and cleaning up.
 >
 >**_Without_ Abstraction:**
-> - **Button Titles:**
+>- **Button Titles:**
 >	- "Boil the Water"
 >	- "Add Cold Water to the Kettle"
 >	- "Add 1 Spoon of Ground Coffee to a Clean Cup"
 >	- "Clean Any Dirty Cups"
->
 >In the non-abstraction approach, each button represents a specific, detailed task.
 Users need to manage multiple steps and handle the minutiae of the process, which can be cumbersome and error-prone.

-#### References
-- Parr, K. (2020, December 18). _The Four Pillars of Object-Oriented Programming_. freeCodeCamp.org. https://www.freecodecamp.org/news/four-pillars-of-object-oriented-programming/
-- _Operating System Design/File Systems/Abstraction - Wikibooks, open books for an open world_. (n.d.). https://en.wikibooks.org/wiki/Operating_System_Design/File_Systems/Abstraction